matefin/indicator-meocloud/README.md

 indicator-meocloud
 ==================

-Ubuntu Unity indicator for MEOCloud free web storage (python)
+This is a Ubuntu Unity indicator for MEOCloud free web storage (coded in python)

+MEOCloud is a very godd replacement for Ubuntu One (albeit the available storage space is limited to 32 GB).

 REFERRAL PROGRAM:
 -----------------